 That’s what is known as a curiosity gap.
-It’s “the psychological effect created when someone is aware of [that] discrepancy and is motivated to resolve it.”
-It’s part of why clickbait is so prevalent today, but that isn’t what you want in a marketing email.
+When a person is aware that there’s a discrepancy, they have a desire to bridge that gap!
+It’s part of why clickbait is so prevalent today, but that isn’t what you want in your email marketing.
 You want to provide exactly what your subject line and email state.
-Get the most out of the curiosity gap; write subject lines with the beginning and result of the email in mind, but not the bridge between the two.
+Get the most out of the curiosity gap.
+As a tip, write email marketing subject lines with the beginning and result of the email in mind, but not the bridge between the two.
 Put that in the email!

 Add to the subject line with the preview text

 Sometimes email programs allow text from the beginning of the email to show up right after the subject line when seen from the inbox.
 Having a short and sweet subject line can help as this will allow you to give more context to the subject line.
 However, to do this, you have to add action words at the beginning of the email.
 The start of the email should lure your readers from the get-go.
 Your recipients won’t be able to help themselves from clicking open!